 To learn a language requires an understanding of and appreciation for the culture of the people who use that language in their daily lives.
 The study of ASL necessarily includes exposure to the cultural values, beliefs, and practices of Deaf people.
-Historically this meant, "showing your face" - regular attendance at any of the numerous Deaf clubs, social gatherings, and events where Deaf people get together.
+Historically this meant attending any of the numerous Deaf clubs, social gatherings, and events where Deaf people get together.
 Traditionally these places were where Deaf people shared information, collective wisdom, and nurtured their sense of community - all of which was made possible through the use of ASL.

-While many of these same opportunities still exist, the advent of technology has had an enormous impact on the Deaf community.
-Access to communication and information through captioning, video relay interpreting, and electronic communication has changed the way Deaf people interact.
+While many of these same opportunities are still available, the advent of technology has had an enormous impact on the Deaf community.
+Access to communication and information through ASL news vlogs, captioning, video relay interpreting, electronic communication and social media has changed the way Deaf people interact.
 As the Deaf community continues to adapt to technological advances, teachers and students of ASL likewise will need to find creative ways to access the rich and vibrant culture of Deaf people.

 Today Deaf people are well represented in all walks of life.
-Deaf doctors, Deaf lawyers, Deaf entrepreneurs, Deaf financial consultants, Deaf educators, certified Deaf interpreters, Deaf writers, Deaf artists and Deaf entertainers have raised the level of visibility of Deaf people in society.
+Deaf doctors, lawyers, entrepreneurs, financial consultants, educators, writers, artists, and entertainers have raised the level of visibility of Deaf people in society.
 Technological advances have brought Deaf people into the mainstream of contemporary life.
 This has led to an increased interest and awareness among hearing students of the many possibilities for career and personal fulfillment to be found in the study of ASL and Deaf culture.